tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2b.docx.md

 ## Data Structure
-You will find all practical materials in the **data/Day_2b** directory.
+You will find all practical materials in the [following link](https://drive.google.com/drive/folders/1NNtG9_pFJZeO9pH9WOQla7wj1AU-LDon?usp=sharing).
 Relevant materials that you should find at the start of the practical are:

  📂: Base_Data
   - GIANT_Height.txt,